-Corporate Governance Statement
+Statement on Corporate Governance

 Corporate governance is about implementing a legal and factual framework for managing and overseeing a company.
-Good corporate governance means making decisions based on long-term value creation, ensuring that a company's Executive Board and Supervisory Board work together effectively, and demonstrating a high level of transparency in corporate communications.
+Good corporate governance means making decisions based on longterm value creation, ensuring that a company's Executive Board and Supervisory Board work together effectively and demonstrating a high level of transparency in corporate communications.
 These factors are guiding principles when it comes to the management and supervision of H&R GmbH & Co.
 KGaA.
-The German Corporate Governance Code in its current version dated December 16, 2019, as set out in the Bundesanzeiger (Federal Gazette) on March 20, 2020, ("GCGC 2019/2020") contains principles, recommendations and suggestions for the Executive Board and Supervisory Board which are designed to contribute to the company being managed in the company's interests.
+The German Corporate Governance Code in its current version dated April 28, 2022, as set out in the Bundesanzeiger (Federal Gazette) on June 27, 2022 (GCGC 2022), contains principles, recommendations and suggestions for the Executive Board and Supervisory Board, which are designed to contribute to the company being managed in the company's interests.
 As a company which is aware of its role within society and of its social responsibility, H&R GmbH & Co.
-KGaA applies the German Corporate Governance Code, which is based on the statutory provisions applicable to a joint-stock company, mutatis mutandis.
+KGaA applies the German Corporate Governance Code, which is based on the statutory provisions applicable to a joint-stock company (AG), mutatis mutandis.

-Pursuant to Section 289f of the German Commercial Code (HGB), the Executive Board hereby issues the following Statement on Corporate Governance, thereby also fulfilling the recommendations of the current German Corporate Governance Code.
+Pursuant to Section 289f, Section 315d of the German Commercial Code (HGB), the Executive Board of the H&R Group hereby issues the following Statement on Corporate Governance, thereby also fulfilling the recommendations of the current German Corporate Governance Code.
+Other disclosures are also available in the Corporate Governance Report, which is available at www.hur.com/en/investor-relations/corporate-governance.

-2020/2021 Statement of Compliance
+2022/2023 Statement of Compliance

 Pursuant to Section 161 of the German Stock Corporation Act (AktG) and considering the specific features of the legal form of a partnership limited by shares described in Section I below, the Executive Board of H&R Komplementär GmbH acting in its capacity as general partner of H&R GmbH & Co.
-KGaA (hereinafter the "company") with full personal liability and the company's Supervisory Board declare that the company has complied with, currently complies with and will in the future comply with the recommendations of the Government Commission on the German Corporate Governance Code (the Code as amended) as described in detail in Section II below with the exception of the deviations stipulated there:
+KGaA (hereinafter the "company") with full personal liability and the company's Supervisory Board declare that the company has complied with, currently complies with and will in the future comply with the recommendations of the Government Commission on the

+German Corporate Governance Code (the Code as amended) as described in detail in Section II below with the exception of the deviations stipulated there: